kvonkoni/EasyTree/README.md

 ### Creating a Tree

-The basis of the tree is an instance of the Node class.
+The basis of the tree is an instance of the Node class in the EasyTree namespace.
 Every node in the tree can be used to create its own subtree, with corresponding methods and properties.

 The Node constructor has two overloads:
 ```cs